renegng/swing_cms/README.md

 10 - Deploy!

 ** - AOS can sometimes generate some issues.
-To prevent that delete the .babelrc file under

-**   the node_modules/aos folder.
+To prevent that delete the .babelrc file under the node_modules/aos folder.

+# Credits to

+Proper credit for the following people/teams:
+- Apache HTTPD, web server that never fails.
+- Google's Material Design, Workbox and Firebase team, for making the web awesome!
+- Polymer Project, for an amazing main HTML PWA Template structure.
+- Python, Flask, NodeJS, SQLAlchemy, Marshmallow, GitHub and everyone's amazing frameworks.
+- Traversy Media, for incredible tips & tricks overall.
+- Visual Studio Code, for an incredible IDE.
+- Twitter Twemoji for the amazing emojis.
+- Ubuntu team, stable OS to work on.